xvnpw/xvnpw.github.io/content/posts/mitigating_ssrf_vulnerabilities_in_go_a_practical_guide.md

 ```

 - first Public API is called on `/debug` endpoint
-- it will first validate hostname, which is `imageapi` - OK!
+- it will validate hostname, which is `imageapi` - OK!
 - than it will call `imageapi` on `/redirect` endpoint
 - Image API will return `301` redirect to `backendapi` location
 - **Public API will follow redirect and call Backend API**